globalbrain/sefirot/docs/components/card.md

 ### Spacing

-For combinience, `<SCardBlock>` component comes with `:space` props that lets you control the padding of the block.
-You may pass either `compact` or `wide` as a value.
+The `<SCardBlock>` component provides a convenient way to control the padding of the block using the `:space` prop.
+You can choose between two values: `compact` or `wide`.

 ```ts
 interface Props {